 When I walked into Pierre’s in New Hope the first thing to hit me was the intoxicating, deep, beautiful smell of chocolate that fills the small store.
 I stood there for a moment taking it all in, a little dazed, because it would not be an exaggeration to say that every inch of horizontal space held chocolate of some size or shape.

-Pierre’s has a loyal following—for good reason—but not everyone may know that Pierre sold the business to Tom Block four years ago.
+Pierre’s has a loyal following—for good reason—but not everyone may know that Pierre sold the business to Tom Block in 2012.
 Tom has a pretty good pedigree.
 He opened Thomas Sweet in Princeton in 1980 with a friend, also named Tom, where they made chocolates and then ice cream, but sold it eight years ago and opened a chocolate cafe in Philadelphia.

 Now he is loving being so close to home (New Hope) and making Pierre’s famous truffles like the original Swiss, Double Dark, Tiramisu, and Espresso.
 The chocolate-covered pretzels and turtles are also big customer favorites.